-Use case Examples Wireless data connectivity Ferrovial, a construction and engineering firm, has deployed private 5G network at its Silvertown Tunnel construction site to enable wireless connectivity in the tunnel and enhance site communications, access management and perimeter control Research The University of Sheffield Advanced Manufacturing Research Centre has deployed an on-premise dedicated private 5G network FWA Quickline has announced that it has developed and commercialised a 5G standalone, cloud-native OpenRAN network that utilises the specified spectrum band for FWA services in selected locations Asset tracking Associated British Ports have deployed private 5G network at the Port of Southampton to provide the port with a reliable and secure private wireless data network Neutral host Dense Air has launched a 5G standalone neutral host network in Millbrook, that allows connected and autonomous vehicle testing Robotics BT has deployed a purpose-built private 5G network at the Manufacturing Technology Centre's manufacturing research facility in Coventry, in partnership with West Midlands 5G (WM5G) and Worcestershire 5G (W5G) programme Smart city • Milton Keynes Council launched the MK:5G project in 2021, which is a testbed in the Milton Keynes area for the deployment of dedicated local 5G infrastructure
+Use case Examples Wireless data connectivity Ferrovial, a construction and engineering firm, has deployed private 5G network at its Silvertown Tunnel construction site to enable wireless connectivity in the tunnel and enhance site communications, access management and perimeter control Content production / broadcast and wireless production BBC R&amp;D, Neutral Wireless Ltd, and StrathSDR deployed networks in 3.8 to 4.2GHz to allow cameras to be connected to 5G standalone (SA) networks.
+Networks were optimised for uplink capacity with the downlink used for control and talkback International broadcasters connected to an eight-cell network outside Buckingham Palace down to Trafalgar square in May 2023, to carry live video to global networks from the King's Coronation FWA Quickline has announced that it has developed and commercialised a 5G standalone, cloud-native OpenRAN network that utilises the specified spectrum band for FWA services in selected locations Asset tracking Associated British Ports have deployed private 5G network at the Port of Southampton to provide the port with a reliable and secure private wireless data network Neutral host Dense Air has launched a 5G standalone neutral host network in Millbrook, that allows connected and autonomous vehicle testing Robotics BT has deployed a purpose-built private 5G network at the Manufacturing Technology Centre's manufacturing research facility in Coventry, in partnership with West Midlands 5G (WM5G) and Worcestershire 5G (W5G) programme mason

-$^{^{\}ast}$ In total, there are 62 unique licence holders as of July .
+$^{}$ In total, there are 62 unique licence holders as of July .